LEMMA-TB/LEMMA-TB2021/README_LEMMA2018.md

 - General cleaning of code in view of 2018 TB
 - Now CaloMap is brought to final output file in case of MT

+2018.08.14 by collamaf (@CERN)
+- New positioning (and sizes) of MuChambers due to physical constraints of the structure: now requiring distance between chambers and global x offset
+- S2-3 now after C5-6
+- New placement for iron blocks, chambers and calo table (no more physical)

 `
 cp link.txt CMakeFiles/mainMCMC.dir/